thinkards/2020-voting/README.md

 [Ballot Tracker](https://vt.ncsbe.gov/RegLkup/)

-**Voter Registration Deadline(s)**: In Person: October 31, if voting early in person.
-Otherwise October 15, 2020, By Mail: Postmarked October 15, 2020.
-If the postmark is missing or unclear, the application will still be . processed if it is Received October 14, 2020, Online: October 15, 2020
+**Voter Registration Deadline(s)**: In Person: October 9, 2020, By Mail: Postmarked October 9, 2020.
+If the postmark is missing or unclear, the application will still be . processed if it is Received October 14, 2020, Online: October 9, 2020

 **Election Day Registration?**: If an individual becomes qualified to vote between the registration deadline (the 25th day before November 3, 2020) and November 3, 2020, then the individual may apply to register on November 3, 2020 by submitting an application to: a member of the county board of elections, the county director of elections, or the chief judge or a judge of the precinct in which the person is eligible to vote.
 If the application is approved, the individual may vote the same day.
 This applies to those individuals who recently become naturalized citizens of the U.S. or who have restored to citizenship after a felony conviction, but it does not apply to individuals who were 17 years old and reach 18 after the registration deadline.